 The common thread: specialization beats generalization, and demonstrated impact beats credentials.
 Remote companies hire and promote based on what has been shipped, not where someone studied.
 For those without a degree, see the list of remote jobs with no degree required.

-No-Degree Remote Jobs That Still Pay Well
+No-Degree Remote Jobs That Pay Well: Salary Data

 A degree is not a prerequisite for high-paying remote work.
 Many companies have removed degree requirements entirely, focusing instead on skills and demonstrated output:

-- UX designer (bootcamp-trained): $55K–$120K with a portfolio demonstrating user-centered design thinking.
+| UX designer (bootcamp-trained) | $55K–$120K | Portfolio demonstrating user-centered design |

 Frequently Asked Questions About Remote Jobs That Pay Well